 The website describes the faucets' cartridges as "ceramic" but does not identify the source of the cartridges — information useful in determining whether the cartridge is one of the better brands on the market.
 The ceramic cartridges in the Cosmo faucets we examined were clearly Chinese but there are no markings on the cartridges identifying the actual manufacturer.
 In our experience, Chinese manufacturers that have gained an international reputation for good quality ceramic cartridges generally mark their products.
 The absence of identification marks usually suggests a lower quality component.

-The rules of some of the company's sales venues such as Amazon, require a 30 day no-questions-asked return policy.
+The rules of some of the company's sales venues such as Amazon require a 30-day no-questions-asked return policy.
 Otherwise, the company offers a 14-day return provided the product has not been installed and is in its original packaging.
 The buyer pays shipping unless the faucet was received damaged.
-The company changes a 15% re-stocking fee.
+The company charges a 15% re-stocking fee.